What we do

 Allotments can only be let to residents of Malvern Town.

-If you would like us to add your name to the waiting list for an allotment, please email Hazel Allen hallen@malvern-tc.org.uk
+If you would like us to add your name to the waiting list for an allotment, or have any queries relating to the allotments, please contact Hazel.
+Hazel works in the office on Wednesdays so you can ring her on 01684 566667, or email her any time on hallen@malvern-tc.org.uk

 A further site at Monksfield Lane is now being self-managed on a five-year basis by the Monksfield Lane Allotment Association.